inform-us/requirements_specifications/informus/rules/Airway Plan.md

  - Either rows Airway plan A, Airway plan B and/or Airway plan C are filled within the last seven days.
    *(Does rows airway plan A, airway plan B and airway plan C all need to be filled in to be valid if not following generic airway plan?)*

-However, if a new artificial airway is inserted the previous airway plan becomes invalid and a new airway plan needs to be completed according to the parameters set above.
+An airway plan expires if a new artificial airway is inserted *(or removed)*.

 An airway plan can be superseded if an entry is updated or new entry is made, this will generate a new _dt stamp (more recent) and become the 'valid' entry

 ## Classification